Student Health Center

 FREQUENTLY ASKED QUESTIONS

 All incoming students are required to complete a health evaluation form prior to arrival on campus.
 In order to process all incoming forms and confirm immunization compliance, we ask that forms be returned to the SHC by August 1st.
-Students that do not return their forms will be unable to register for classes.
+Students that do not return their forms will be placed on a health hold and unable to register for classes.

 (Please retain a copy of your form before mailing.)